LZOSSOUNGBO/Projet-Docker/README.md

 When POZOS needs to deploy a new release, every time some goes wrong.

 In conclusion, POZOS needs agility on its software farm.

-## Infrastructure

-For this POC, you will only use one single machine with a docker installed on it.

-The build and the deployment will be made on this machine.

-POZOS recommends you to use centos7.6 OS because it's the most used in the company.

-Please also note that you are authorized to use a virtual machine base on Centos7.6 and not your physical machine.

-The security is a very critical aspect of POZOS DSI so please do not disable the firewall or other security mechanisms otherwise please explain your reasons in your delivery.